-Dietary Fibre is an essential nutrient required for proper digestion of foods, proper functioning of the digestive tract and helping you give the Satiety.
+Dietary Fibre is an essential nutrient required for the proper digestion of foods, proper functioning of the digestive tract, and helping you give Satiety.

-Senior Nutritionist Khushbu Shah briefs the importance of dietary fibre, its types, and its importance in our diet.
+Senior Nutritionist Khushbu Shah briefs the importance of dietary fiber, its types, and its importance in our diet.

 Role of Fibre in the Digestive Tract

 Dietary fibre mixes with partially digested food in the stomach

 In the small intestine, Soluble Fibre entraps Sugar, Cholesterol and Fats slowing their absorption in the body.

 Hydration of the Fibre i.e. it mixes with water and forms gel-like substance that increases the viscosity of food mass giving the feeling of fullness which actually increases the Satiety value in the stomach.

 In the Large Intestine, the Polysaccharide Fibre gets metabolised by the bacteria and creates Short-chain Fatty acids.